 Time-management skills.
 Time-management skills are important in scheduling appointments and providing services.
 For example, routine haircuts do not require the precise timing of some other services, such as applying neutralizer after a permanent wave.
 Clients who receive timely hair care are more likely to return.

-For information about state licensing, practice exams, and other professional links, visit
+For information about other professional links, visit